D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - All access packages must have at least one policy for users to be assigned to them.

+Policies specify:

+1. who can request the access package
+2. the approval and lifecycle settings
+3. OR how access is automatically assigned

 - When you create an access package, you can create an initial policy for:
   > users in your directory
   > users not in your directory